CRG-CNAG/submit_request/README.md

 <br/>

-Fill the request form and click **"Submit"**.
+Fill out the request form and click **"Submit"**.
 You can submit a request on behalf of another user.

 <img src="request.png" width="800"/>